Jet lag and how to cure it

 People often end up having slept for just a few hours before a long flight.
 Whether it's due to pre-holiday excitement or a deliberate attempt to tire yourself out so that you'll sleep through the flight, it’s a big mistake.
 Last minute changes to your routine will only make it harder to adjust to a new time zone, and getting a good night's sleep before your flight will leave you better equipped to cope with jet lag.

 We don’t want to be party poopers and we all know how tempting it can be to get in those airport beers, but try and avoid it for those long-haul flights.
 It will only increase tiredness and dehydration, making you feel so much worse.
 Drink lots of water instead!

 Try and select a flight that arrives in the afternoon while it’s still bright, and stay up until 10 pm local time.
 No crazy partying on your first night - you need to get adjusted first.
 It’ll make your trip so much more enjoyable, we promise.
 If you need help falling asleep, listen to your favourite sleep app, or try meditation with our very own Simba Sleep Ambassador, Hope Bastine.

 Spend time outdoors

 Natural light helps your body adjust to a new routine.
 So when you arrive, spend as much time outdoors as possible.
-Try and eating three meals a day at the right times for your new time zone.
+Try eating three meals a day at the right times for your new time zone too.

-There are many ingredients that are readily available and beneficial for a goods nights sleep.
+There are many ingredients that are readily available and beneficial for a good night’s sleep.
 Expert nutritionist Lily Soutter has put together the Dream Food recipe series; a winning combination of nutrition, science and flavour-pairing expertise to get your sleep schedule back on track.
-Check it out here.